VidyaSource/website/src/_content/blog/code-coverage-is-killing-you.md

 ***Percentage of Bugs Reproduced By Tests (Target: 100%)***.
 This is the best metric.
 Every bug reported by testers or users should have at least one test associated with it.

 ***Percentage of Tests That Change (Target: 0%)***.
-Too often tests are coupled to implementation, so new requirements from the customer lead to laborious updates to tests.
+Too often tests are coupled to implementation, so updates to your implementation details--a new technology, updated algorithm, etc--lead to laborious updates to tests.
 That should stop.
 Shifting away from conventional, scenario-based testing to [property-based testing](/blog/business-case-for-functional-programming) where possible can help.

 ***Percentage of Consistent Tests (Target: 100%)***.
 Have you ever seen the same tests pass some days and fail others?
 That's not consistent, and